 ANNUAL BONUS PROGRAM.
 Under the Rayonier Non-Equity Incentive Plan, we provide cash compensation in the form of an annual bonus incentive designed to reward executives based on the Company's financial performance against key budgeted financial metrics and the attainment of identified strategic objectives.
 The annual bonus program provides for a target bonus award opportunity for each executive, expressed as a percentage of base salary.
-For 2019, the target bonus award opportunities for the named executive officers were as follows: Mr. Nunes, 125%; Messrs.
-McHugh and Long, 75%; Mr. Bridwell, 55%; and Mr. Corr, 50%.
-The Compensation Committee increased target bonus award levels in 2019 for Messrs.
-Nunes, McHugh and Long and decreased the target award level for Mr. Corr based on their annual review and assessment of competitive compensation positioning for each named executive officer.
+For 2020, the target bonus award opportunities for the named executive officers were as follows: Mr. Nunes, 125%; Messrs.
+McHugh and Long, 75%; and Messrs.
+Rogers and Bridwell, 55%.

 Bonus Plan Metrics.
-Under our 2019 Rayonier Annual Bonus Program, Recurring Cash Flow performance against budget, weighted 80%, and performance against our annual Strategic Objectives and a Quality of Earnings Assessment, weighted 20%, were used to fund the overall bonus pool.
+For 2020, Recurring Cash Flow performance against budget, weighted 80%, and performance against our annual Strategic Objectives and a Quality of Earnings Assessment, weighted 20%, were used to fund the overall bonus pool.
 The Compensation Committee believes that Recurring Cash Flow provides a strong measure of management performance, as it isolates the operational cash flow performance of the business excluding the impact of extraordinary items (both positive and negative) while also accounting for ongoing capital investment.
 Recurring Cash Flow is defined as Cash Available for Distribution plus interest expense, which eliminates the impact of capital structure decisions, plus cash taxes.
 Cash Available for Distribution is defined as cash provided by operating activities adjusted for capital spending (excluding timberland acquisitions and real estate development investments) and working capital and other balance sheet changes.